unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

 console.log('Loading WordAlignerComponent.md');

-const doAutoLoadCachedTraining = false; // set true to auto load previous cached training for book const doAutoTraining = false; // set true to enable auto training of alignment suggestions const suggestionsOnly = false;  // set true to remove clear button and add suggestion label const trainOnlyOnCurrentBook = true; // if true, then training is sped up for small books by just training on alignment memory data for current book.
-This could improve suggestions if book is fully aligned, but will have no vocabulary from other books. const minTrainingVerseRatio = 1.1; // if trainOnlyOnCurrentBook, then this is protection for the case that the book is not completely aligned.
-If a ratio such as 1.0 is set, then training will use the minimum number of verses for training.
+// Configuration options for alignment training and suggestions const doAutoLoadCachedTraining = false; // Enable to automatically load previously cached training data const doAutoTraining = false; // Enable to automatically train models when content changes const suggestionsOnly = false; // When true, simplifies UI by removing clear button and adding suggestion label const trainOnlyOnCurrentBook = true; // Optimizes training by focusing on current book's alignment data.
+This could improve suggestions if book is fully aligned, but will have no vocabulary from other books. const minTrainingVerseRatio = 1.1; // Protection ratio for incomplete book alignments when using trainOnlyOnCurrentBook.
+If a ratio such as 1.1 is set, then training will use a minimum number of verses for training from translation memory.
 This minimum is calculated by multiplying the number of verses in the book by this ratio const keepAllAlignmentMemory = true; // EXPERIMENTAL FEATURE - if true, then alignment data not used for training will be added back into wordMap after training.
-This should improve alignment vocabulary, but may negatively impact accuracy in the case of fully aligned books. const keepAllAlignmentMinThreshold = 90; // EXPERIMENTAL FEATURE - if threshold percentage is set (such as value 60), then alignment data not used for training will be added back into wordMap after training, but only if the percentage of book alignment is less than this threshold.
+This should improve alignment vocabulary, but may negatively impact accuracy in the case of fully aligned books. const keepAllAlignmentMinThreshold = 90; // EXPERIMENTAL FEATURE - if threshold percentage is set (such as value 90), then alignment data not used for training will be added back into wordMap after training, but only if the percentage of book alignment is less than this threshold.
 This should improve alignment vocabulary for books not completely aligned

+let translationMemory = {};

 const targetLanguageId = 'en';
 const direction = 'ltr'